jf20541/LogisticRegressionPyTorch/README.md

 # LogisticRegression

 ## Objective
 Logistic Regression using Pytorch and from scratch to determine the impact of multiple independent variables presented simultaneously to predict binary target values [1: RainTomorrow, 0:No RainTomorrow].
-Tested multiple ML models (Support Vector Machines, Decision Trees, and Logistic Regression) while optimizing each model's hyper-parameters since the original model output a low accuracy score.
+Tested multiple ML models (Support Vector Machines, Decision Trees, and Logistic Regression) while optimizing each model's hyper-parameters since the original model performed poorly (78.15%)

 ## Output